ryankillian/proverbs/README.md

 This static site is dedicated to exploring proverbs from the 16th and 17th centuries using state-of-the-art language models.

+## Current Status

+The project is in its early stages.
+A production version is live on Vercel to test dynamic image capabilities.
+Check it out [here](https://proverbs-psi.vercel.app/).

 ## Technology

 - **SvelteKit**: For building the static site.